 If you need a bigger cylinder, then the a mounting on the back-gas cylinders is best.
 Keep it low down on the left cylinder and use some good quality velcro straps to attach it.

 As far as the material goes, I prefer the steel 0.8L cylinders.
 The aluminium ones are also fine, but I find that they tend to fizz a bit at the neck after a season.

 2. Get a good mounting kit

 What you now need is a velcro loop that will grip the cylinder next to your backplate.
-You want to put this loop on the backplate hole just above the waistband, not the one a few inches above it.
+Let’s put this loop on the backplate hole just above the waistband, not the one a few inches above it.
 This will give you the most flexibility for positioning the suit cylinder.
-Your kit should also have a loop of bungee that you attach to the lowest hole on the plate.
+Your mounting kit should also have a loop of bungee that you attach to the lowest hole on the plate.
 This allows the cylinder’s height to be set precisely where you want it.
-It also stop the the cylinder from “wafting around” and getting things like stage cylinders, SPG’s and the like caught on it.
+It also stop the the cylinder from “wafting around” and getting things like stage cylinders, SPG’s and so on caught on it.

 3. Set the bungee to get the right cylinder position

 This might be the most critical step in the whole process.
 If you don’t set the bungee up right, the cylinder can ride too high and the regulator and valve can get trapped in the left-hip d-ring.
 This is about as frustrating as it gets, so you want to avoid it at all costs.
 Set the loop such that the “round curve” of the cylinder sits just below the bottom of the backplate.
 When the length of the valve is added, your regulator will be well clear of the d-ring.
 You can set it so that you do a “double loop” around the neck, or just a simple loop as shown.
 Either is fine.

 4. Regulators for your dry suit inflation system